Paste your URL. Watch your answer bot get built.

 It is for the job most website chat actually is

 FAQ, support deflection, navigation, "what is this, where do I, how much, what is your policy."
+It turns a visitor's question into the right page in one step, instead of a menu hunt.
 Most of the volume and most of the visitors.
 It understands paraphrase and typos, costs nothing per answer, and cannot leak or invent.

 Transactional jobs (check my balance, cancel my order) and open-ended back and forth.
 Those need a model that can act and reason.
 We will tell you when your site is one of these, instead of pretending otherwise.